Winnipeg

 2012

-In February, Frantic welcomes seasoned UK producer, Bernard Periatambee, as its new Vice President, Unscripted Development
+In February, Frantic welcomes respected UK producer, Bernard Periatambee, as its new Vice President, Unscripted Development, who relocates from London to the Toronto office.

 2011